 Infrastructure

 Dominica boasts a developed infrastructure, with paved roads connecting villages and major cities.
-Apart from an international airport, the island boasts several ports for cruise ships.
+Apart from an international airport, the island features various ports suitable for cruise ships.

-With a varied mix of nationalities including African, European, and indigenous Kalinago, Dominica's estimated 72,000 population is English.
-The official language is English and; Creole, derived from French, is rather common.
+With African, European, and indigenous Kalinago mixed among the nations, Dominica's estimated 72,000 population is English.
+Officially, English is the language; Creole, from French, is more common.

 Languages

-Apart from English and Creole, French is also spoken on the island because of the island's French colonization past.
-A tiny fraction of the population still speaks Kalinago, the indigenous language.
+Apart from English and Creole, French is also spoken on the island because of the island's French colonisation past.
+Still, a small portion of people speak Kalinago, the indigenous tongue.

 Religion